ishikavyas18/ishikavyas18/README.md

 <br>

 ## About Me
 Software Engineering is a never ending puzzle that I am passionately engaged in solving.
-I believe in the power of prqgramming to transform and improve the lives of people around the world.
+I believe in the power of programming to transform and improve the lives of people around the world.
 I'm experienced Software Engineer with demostrated history of working .
 Currently pursuing Bachelor of Engineering from Shri Vaishnav Vidyapeeth Vishwavidyalaya, Indore.
 Along with coding , I love to explore new places to travel.
 Both pursuits challenges in so many aspects of intellect : Creativity , Problem Solving and in many aspects.
 This is what keeps me up , a never ending thirst to create powerful things to share them with world.